kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  32.md

 the compute layer?
 (Select TWO)**

-- [ ] Use Amazon ECS for executing the business logic
+- [ ] :  Use Amazon ECS for executing the business logic

-- [ ] Use AWS CloudFormation for orchestrating serverless workflows
+- [ ] :  Use AWS CloudFormation for orchestrating serverless workflows

-- [x] Use AWS Step Functions for orchestrating serverless workflows
+- [x] :  Use AWS Step Functions for orchestrating serverless workflows

-- [ ] Use AWS Elastic Beanstalk for executing the business logic
+- [ ] :  Use AWS Elastic Beanstalk for executing the business logic

-- [x] Use Amazon API Gateway with AWS Lambda for executing the business logic
+- [x] :  Use Amazon API Gateway with AWS Lambda for executing the business logic

-*
+*----

+- #appropriate_aws_services #aws_cloudformation #orchestrate_serverless_workflows #aws_lambda #aws_step_functions
 - hasExplain:: [[explanation_Question  32.md]]